Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

 |ダイナマイトを壊せば 先に進めるわよ||If you destroy the dynamite you can continue on ahead.|

 Act 3 seems to be using the version of the level from the TGS build of the game.
-The tutorial for Knuckles is present and there are many more Tikal hint balls present than the final version.
-The emerald shards are always in the same places - in front of the starting point, underground at the area Sonic lands at after using the jump panels and near the falling spike ball in the area just after Sonic's first zipline.
+The tutorial for Knuckles is present and there are many more Tikal hint balls present than in the final version.
+The Master Emerald shards are always in the same places - in front of the starting point, underground at the area Sonic lands at after using the jump panels, and near the falling spike ball in the area just after Sonic's first zipline.

 - Knuckles' starting area only has 3 rings.
 In the final, there are 6 rings and a Tikal hint ball.

 - There is a floating line of four rings in front of Knuckles' starting point.
 In the final, this is a 10 ring item box.

 - Tikal hint balls are present near the shard at the starting point.
 One is next to the shard, one is on the bridge, and the other is on the other side of it.
 The third one was moved to Speed Highway in the final.

 - A line of rings on the path to the rocket at the bottom of the mountain are missing in the final.

 - The switch puzzle for the rocket from Sonic's level is used in Knuckles' level too.
 In the final, Knuckles' rocket is already activated and the switch has been replaced with a square of 4 rings.